 For the past few months, I've been experimenting with computational ceramics.
-There is lots of gorgeous work being done in 3d-printed ceramics.
+It's a fascinating emerging discipline.
+Much of the focus has been on 3d-printed ceramics.
 See for example, this lovely work by Nervous System and Ronald Rael.

 I've been taking a different approach, using a laser cutter to make templates for slab-based clay constructions.
 I use the laser to cut computationally designed patterns out of silicone.
 I press these patterns into a flat sheet of clay (a slab), and then fold the clay into three-dimensional shapes.

 Clay is a marvelous and completely new medium for me.
-It's both forgiving--endlessly maleable--and exacting--it retains a remarkable memory of what you've done to it.
+It's both forgiving - endlessly malleable - and exacting - it retains a remarkable memory of what you've done to it.
 The number of variables is bracing: the computational pattern, the craft of slab building, the choice of clay, the firing processes, and the seemingly limitless universe of glazes.
-Here are some of my failures.
+Here are some of my failures: